VenyaminBakhar/VibeLogAnalyzer/replit.md

 - ✅ Created CRUD operations for log patterns and settings management
 - ✅ Added CRUD operations for log entries management in Settings tab
 - ✅ Built responsive React frontend with Query and Settings tabs
-- ✅ Configured H2 database for development (ClickHouse alternative)
+- ✅ Configured H2 in-memory database for all data storage
 - ✅ Sample log patterns and log entries automatically created on startup
 - ✅ Both frontend (port 5000) and backend (port 8080) successfully running
-- ✅ LogEntry entity with JPA annotations for database persistence
+- ✅ All entities (LogEntry, LogPattern, AppSetting) with JPA annotations
-- ✅ Complete REST API endpoints for log entries (/api/logs)
+- ✅ Complete REST API endpoints for all CRUD operations

 ## API Endpoints
 - `GET /api/patterns` - Retrieve all log patterns